Bedrock-OSS/bedrock-wiki/docs/entities/solid-entities.md

 ## Runtime Identifiers

 [Runtime identifiers](/entities/runtime-identifier) can be used to achieve solid entities, but currently only 2, each with a specific shape, and their own side effects.
-Neither colission shapes are possible to change or scale.
+Neither colision shapes are possible to change or scale.

 ### Boat